XiaoMi/minos/README.md

 # Xiaomi Minos
-Xiaomi Minos is a distributed deploy and minitor system used in [XIAOMI.COM](http://www.xiaomi.com).
-It's initially used to deploy and manage our hadoop/hbase/zookeeper clusters, and it is very convient to extend to support deploying other services.
+Xiaomi Minos is a distributed deployment and monitoring system used in [XIAOMI.COM](http://www.xiaomi.com).
+It's initially used to deploy and manage our hadoop/hbase/zookeeper clusters, and it is very convenient to extend to support deploying other services.
 Currently, it supports deploying zookeeper/hdfs/yarn/hbase/impala services.

 # Components
 The Minos system contains the following four components: